tennox/publish-extensions/README.md

 Notes:
 - Simply replace `$REPOSITORY_URL` with the extension's actual repository URL

-If you're curious, here are the expected formats of an [`extensions.json`](./extensions.json) entry:

 ```js
     {
       // Unique Open VSX extension ID in the form "<namespace>.<name>"